wlayzz/RopstenCtf/README.md

 If you want to import the generated private key in metamask follow the documentation [here](https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account#h_01G01W07NV7Q94M7P1EBD5BYM4).

 #### Or import an existing wallet
-If you want to import an existing wallet with private key, run the following:
+If you want to import an existing wallet with private key follow the metamask documentation [here](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key).

     ./RopstenCtf.py wallet --import-key your-private-key